-Our vision is the establishment of routine procedures for collaborative product development, thereby increasing product value and quality, reducing development time and life-cycle cost, and satisfying the general design requirements of minimum energy consumption, recycling capability, and environmental friendliness.
+Our vision is the establishment of routine procedures for collaborative product and services development,aimed at: promoting urban sustainability and energy transition towards a carbon-neutral society; increasing product value and quality; reducing development time and life-cycle cost; satisfying the general design requirements of minimum energy consumption, recycling capability and environmental friendliness.

 Promote the development of cities, considering a) the complex interactions between people, technology, policy and urban infrastructures, to create “smarter citizens”; and b) the metabolism of urban areas, to support decision-making in energy and waste management networks.

-Foster science, technology and industry policies to help increase significantly the export of engineering products and services from Portugal in a time horizon of 2020 by deepening the understanding of new science, technology and business dynamics along the full value chain of emerging industry fields, including aeronautics and the sustainable exploration of Atlantic.
+Foster science, technology and industry policies to help increase significantly the export of engineering products and services from Portugal until 2020 by deepening the understanding of new science, technology and business dynamics along the value chain of emerging industries, including aeronautics and the sustainable exploration of the Atlantic.